 Even when you think you’ve written the perfect story, it could be kicked back by editor for rewriting or for a new slant.

 And when you need to rewrite a story, do what the editor asks.
 Don’t argue.
-This will land you in travel writer’s purgatory, at least with that editor.
+Arguing will land you in travel writer’s purgatory, at least with that editor.
 Ignore your ego and do whatever the editor requests —that is, if you want to keep writing for that magazine.

-It’s also possible that the editor will rewrite or edit your story.
+It’s also possible the editor will rewrite or edit your story.
 The editor may or may not let you know it’s been changed.
 Don’t complain about this.
 Inevitably, your story will read better for it.
 Editors know what their readership likes far better than you.
 Learn from it.

 If you think print travel media runs on a tight budget, wait until you pitch stories to travel websites!
 You’ll be sorely disappointed with their payouts – if they pay anything at all.